TakeLab/podium/docs/source/index.rst

 Contents
 ---------------------------------
-The documentation is organized in four parts:
+The documentation is organized in five parts:

-- **Quickstart**: an quick preview of the library,
+- **Quickstart**: a quick preview of the library,
 - **Walkthrough**: a description of how the basics work,
-- **In-depth overview**: examples of advanced usage of Podium,
+- **In-depth overview**: advanced usage options,
+- **Examples**: full stand-alone examples of NLP models using Podium,
 - **Core package Reference**: the documentation of methods and classes in Podium.